-Eid Al-Adha translates to "Festival of Sacrifice" and commemorates Prophet Abraham's willingness to obey God when he envisioned that he was to sacrifice his son.
+Eid al-Adha translates to "Festival of Sacrifice" and commemorates Prophet Abraham's willingness to obey God when he envisioned that he was to sacrifice his son.
 As he attempted to carry out the sacrifice as an act of faithful submission, God stopped him and commanded that he sacrifice a ram instead.
-Muslims observe this day by likewise slaughtering an animal—a sheep, goat, cow or camel—according to humane Islamic guidelines (zabiha), and then offering much of its meat in charity.
+Muslims observe this day by likewise slaughtering an animal—a sheep, goat, cow, or camel—according to humane Islamic guidelines (zabiha) and then offering much of its meat in charity.

 Although the sacrificial slaughter is incumbent upon only those who can afford it, many poor families in Morocco borrow money so that they can sacrifice a sheep or goat of their own.
-This is because the real significance of the day is not the slaughter itself, but that a Muslim follow Abraham's example of faithful obedience to God.
+This is because the real significance of the day is not the slaughter itself but that a Muslim follow Abraham's example of faithful obedience to God.

-Moroccan Food Traditions at Eid Al-Adha
+Moroccan Food Traditions at Eid al-Adha

-In Morocco, sweets and cookies are prepared in advance for the special day and new clothes purchased for the children.
+In Morocco, sweets and cookies are prepared in advance for the holiday and new clothes are purchased for the children.

 After congregational Eid prayers on the first morning of the holiday, families either convene for the slaughter or do it individually at their own homes.
-Prior to the slaughter, they will enjoy a breakfast with such traditional fare as Herbel (Wheat and Milk Soup), msemen, harcha, beghrir, and krachel.
+Prior to the slaughter, they will enjoy a breakfast with such traditional fare as herbel (wheat and milk soup), msemen, harcha, beghrir, and krachel.